ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 echo 0 > /sys/class/net/<interface name>/device/sriov_numvfs
 ```
 Type II - SR-IOV Configuration for Bare-metal Deployment
-Example of a SR-IOV deployment yaml file used for UPF
+Example of a SR-IOV deployment yaml file used for UPF (User Plane Function)

 ### SR-IOV CNI Resource Verification
-Perform the following step to verify the SR-IOV CNI resource configuration.
+Perform the following step to verify the SR-IOV CNI (Cloud Native Interface) resource configuration.

 Execute the following command in the master node and confirm if allocatable resources were created on the worker node used for UPF deployment.